-The U.S. government has determined that North Korea was “centrally involved” in the cyber attack on Sony Pictures.
-The U.S. penetrated North Korean computer networks to trace the source of the hacking.
-According to investigators, the primary suspects are members of a North Korean cyber-security unit called "Bureau 121."
+The U.S. government has determined that North Korea was “centrally involved” in the cyberattack on Sony Pictures.
+U.S. investigators penetrated North Korean computer networks to trace the source of the hacking.
+According to investigators, the primary suspects are members of a North Korean cybersecurity unit called Bureau 121.
 However, it has not been ruled out that it is an insider at Sony with a grudge that cooperated with an outside group like the North Koreans.
 The White House is debating whether to publicly accuse North Korea of launching a cyberterrorism campaign against Sony.
-According to the New York Times, four years ago the NSA tried to infiltrate the country’s elite cyberteam to monitor malware, but the system is not foolproof as a lot of the hacking is done from China.
-This time, the hacking was done from centers across the globe, but one of the centers, in Bolivia, was the same used in the attack on South Korea.
+According to The New York Times, the NSA tried four years ago to infiltrate the country’s elite cyberteam to monitor malware, but the system is not foolproof as a lot of the hacking is done from China.
+This time, the hacking was done from server centers across the globe, but one, in Bolivia, was the same used in the attack on South Korea.